lhoangan/lhoangan.github.io/_posts/blogs/2019-05-22-focus-zoom.md

 - Wide-angle lenses tend to capture very broad scenes (large angle of view)
 - Telephoto lenses tend to capture very narrow scenes (small angle of view)

+Angle of View is just the secondary factor, it's the consequence given a system of lens with given focal length and distance to the medium

 Focusing in the past used to be achieved by moving the lens itself (i.e. in a large-format view camera) forward or backward (away/towards the imaging medium).
 This often results in changes to the angle of view as well, since the total